 - All about TRAIN Tax Law and related BIR Issuances

-- What’s included in the approved 2018 TRAIN Tax Reform?
+- What’s included in the approved Philippine TRAIN Tax Reform Law?

-- Personal Income Tax Rates and Income Tax Tables under TRAIN
+- Income Tax Rates and BIR Income Tax Tables under TRAIN

-- New BIR Withholding Tax Rules for Professionals and Self-Employed (2018)
+- New BIR Withholding Tax Rules for Professionals and Self-Employed under TRAIN

 BIR Revenue Regulations No. 8-2018